gabribg88/Multiridge-SYSID/README.md

 This github repository contains the Python code to reproduce the results of the paper Differentiable multi-ridge regression for system identification by Gabriele Maroni, Loris Cannelli and Dario Piga.

-This paper has been submitted for publication for the *20th IFAC Symposium on System Identification (SYSID2024)*.
+This paper has been accepted for publication for the *20th IFAC Symposium on System Identification (SYSID2024)*.

 ![License Badge](https://img.shields.io/badge/license-MIT-blue)